Gesare5/cafe-nest-go/README.md

 # Cafe Nest
-A sample system for a coffee house-Cafe Nest.
+A sample system for a coffee house - Cafe Nest.
 Console-app.

 ## Table of Contents